KlaBier/klabier.github.io/_posts/2023-08-22-StaledAutomation.md

 ## Create App registration

 The Automation Account is not yet finished, among other things, variables still need to be added here.
-The content required for this comes from Azure elements that we have not yet created, the app registration and also the storage account.
+The content required for this comes from Azure elements that we have not yet created, the app registration and also the Storage Account.

 The creation of the App Registration is unspectacular.
-Just add one in MS Entra ID under "App registrations" and leave all settings at default.
+Just add one in Microsoft Entra ID under "App registrations" and leave all settings at default.
 For our example the public key of the certificate and the MS Graph permissions are additionally required.
 The name is free.
 In my lab it is "AdminAutomationApp".

 [![StaledAutomation_12](/MyPics/2023-08-22-StaledAutomation_12.png)](/MyPics/2023-08-22-StaledAutomation_12.png){:target="_blank"}
 Create App registration with default settings